TEDxAuckland/tedx-auckland-site/src/_videos/yes.md

 ---
-title: 'Yes'
+title: 'Yes: the word that built an orphanage'
 youtube_video_id: lzQSZmedcfs
 performance: false
 highlight: false
 images:
-- image: "/uploads/jayne-bailey_talk_2.jpg"
+  - image: /uploads/jayne-bailey_talk_2.jpg
-- image: "/uploads/jayne-bailey_talk_1.jpg"
+  - image: /uploads/jayne-bailey_talk_1.jpg
 related_posts:
-- blog_post:
 ---

 Jayne believes all of us are faced with plenty of amazing and sometimes scary opportunities; the trick is having the courage to say yes to them.
 Her first yes led to a series of others, resulting in a girls' orphanage 14,000 kilometres away from her New Zealand home.